Particular/docs.particular.net/nservicebus/outbox/index.md

 ## Persistence

-The outbox feature requires persistence in order to perform deduplication and to store outgoing downstream messages.
+The outbox feature requires persistent storage in order to perform deduplication and store outgoing downstream messages.

 For more information on the outbox persistence options available refer to the dedicated persistence pages: